sindresorhus/matcher/readme.md

 Type: `string | string[]`

-String or array of strings to match.
+The string or array of strings to match.

 #### options